If you are in the beginning stages of your divorce, you likely have numerous questions about how your case will proceed.

 You can transfer funds in an IRA without incurring taxes if the following two conditions are satisfied:

 - The transfer of IRA funds is ordered in your Final Decree of Divorce (either as a result of a judgment or mediated settlement agreement)

-If IRA funds are transferred without adhering to the above principle can mean that you or your spouse (whichever of you is to receive the money) will owe taxes on that new amount (based on your individual tax rate) as well as a ten percent penalty on whatever the sum of money that was transferred out of the IRA.
+If IRA funds are transferred without adhering to the above principle can mean that you or your spouse (whichever of you is to receive the money) will owe taxes on that new amount (based on your tax rate) as well as a ten percent penalty on whatever the sum of money that was transferred out of the IRA.

 For many of us, that looks like a 35% decrease in the amount of money you stood to receive from your spouse.
-Assuming that you and your attorney worked long and hard to negotiate that amount in your divorce losing 35% right off the bat is of course not ideal.
+Assuming that you and your attorney worked long and hard to negotiate that amount in your divorce, losing 35% right off the bat is, of course, not ideal.

 How to save time and money when it comes to an IRA and your divorce

 Contact the financial institution that the IRA is with before your divorce has begun to see how to transfer IRA funds and whether or not you even need a copy of your Final Decree of Divorce to do so.

 Suppose you anticipate receiving a portion of your spouse's IRA in your divorce.
 In that case, you can save some time and open up an IRA with whatever financial institution houses your spouse's IRA.
 Even if you are wrong and you are not awarded a distribution from your spouse's IRA, you would still be able to start to contribute after your divorce.

 Finally, when it comes to drafting your Final Decree of Divorce, please make sure that the language referencing the account is specific inside.
 The last thing you want is for there to be an error in drafting or have the language be so vague as to be unenforceable or cause the financial institution to have problems transferring your spouse's IRA funds into your own IRA.